Dart-o-s/robs_luxx/plan.md

         [X] DONE 2025-06-17 17:17 put them into the AST into the relevant function [X] DONE 2025-06-19 23:47 make the interpreter interpret them

     [ ] OPEN consider if the Resolver should/could break into the Monitor, on certain "break points"

-    [ ] OPEN Luxx classes should be able to define a toString method (and others), which can be called from dart, for example when the '+' operator is expanded
+    [X] DONE 2025-07-04 11:11 (Done a while ago) Luxx classes should be able to define a toString method (and others), which can be called from dart, for example when the '+' operator is expanded

-    [ ] OPEN fix the "a" problem, it can not be a variable at the moment, scan the "is a" better with a look ahead
+    [_] DONE 2025-07-03 11:11 fix the "a" problem, it can not be a variable at the moment [ ] OPEN scan the "is a" better with a look ahead if the scanner sees an "a" identifier, it only needs to check if the previous token was an "is" and change it

     [X] DONE 2025-04-29 01:00 BRK statement to get into the monitor.
         Copy/clone the print-statement